mdykshorn/mapBot/README.md

 Repository Contains 2 packages

-bb_mpu9150 is a package origianlly created by Víctor Mayoral Vilches The bb_mpu9150 package takes data from an mpu_9150 IMU and publishes to the rostopic /IMU_euler The package has been modified to publish with the ROS IMU message type

 map_pkg is a package created specifically for our robot.
-The package contains a node that spins our Lidar lite 360 degrees and publishes the scan in the ROS laserscan message type
+The package contains a node that spins our Lidar lite 360 degrees and publishes the scan in the ROS laserscan message type.

+**map_pkg currently contains 2 versions of the laserScan_node, the first and currently used version is in python and doesn't support i2c for the LidarLite, the second is written in c++ but is not completely working, the c++ version does support i2c**

+The second package is for configuration files and launch files for the navigation stack

+CAD files for our rotating assembly and lasercut pices are also availible in the CAD folder